Beethoven and the Music of our times

 Promptly on 25 August and supported by BTHVN2020, Igor Levit embarks on a comprehensive cycle that features all of Ludwig van Beethoven’s 32 piano sonatas spread over eight concerts in the Philharmonie’s main concert hall.
 The Staatskapelle Berlin and Daniel Barenboim will perform the Musikfest’s first orchestra concert on 29 August, with the programme comprised of Mozart’s three final symphonies.
 The Cellist Nicolas Altstaedt will perform all of Bach’s solo suites in the Philharmonie.
 The Trumpeter Marco Blaauw will accompany the film Moving Picture (946-3) by Gerhard Richter and Corinna Belz with music of the same name by Rebecca Saunders at an evening featuring Film & Live Music at the Zoo Palast cinema.
 The festival wraps up on 23 September with a chamber music evening dedicated to composer Wolfgang Rihm and the premiere of his new piece, Stabat Mater, performed by Tabea Zimmermann and Christian Gerhaher.

-Information regarding advance ticket sales for the 2020 Musikfest Berlin can be found on our website.
-Advance ticket sales for Berlin-based orchestra concerts begin at a later date, namely in mid-August, and only via their respective channels.
-Please check the individual websites to find further information.
+Information regarding ticket sales for the 2020 Musikfest Berlin can be found on our website.
+For tickets for Berlin-based orchestra please check the individual websites.